A Monumental Painting for Arnulf Rainer Museum

 01. About

-The objective was to design and make a portrait of Arnulf Rainer that would be placed on the facade of his museum in Baden, Austria.
+The objective was to design and produce a portrait of Arnulf Rainer to be installed on the façade of his museum in Baden, Austria.

 02. A Monumental Painting